2018–19 UEFA Champions League knockout phase

-The 2018–19 UEFA Champions League knockout phase began on 12 February and ended on 1 June 2019 with the final at the Metropolitano Stadium in Madrid, Spain, to decide the champions of the 2018–19 UEFA Champions League.
+The 2018–19 UEFA Champions League knockout phase began on 12 February and ended on 1 June 2019 with the final at the Estadio Metropolitano in Madrid, Spain, to decide the champions of the 2018–19 UEFA Champions League.
 A total of 16 teams competed in the knockout phase.

 For the first time, the video assistant referee (VAR) system was used in the Champions League knockout phase.

 Times are CET/CEST, as listed by UEFA (local times, if different, are in parentheses).

 Round and draw dates

 The schedule was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).

 Format

 Each tie in the knockout phase, apart from the final, was played over two legs, with each team playing one leg at home.
 The team that scored more goals on aggregate over the two legs advanced to the next round.
 If the aggregate score was level, the away goals rule was applied, i.e. the team that scored more goals away from home over the two legs advanced.
 If away goals were also equal, then extra time was played.
-The away goals rule was again applied after extra time, i.e. if there were goals scored during extra time and the aggregate score was still level, the visiting team advanced by virtue of more away goals scored.
+The away goals rule was again applied after extra time, i.e. if there were goals scored during extra time and the aggregate score was still level, the visiting team advanced under more away goals scored.
 If no goals were scored during extra time, the winners were decided by a penalty shoot-out.
 In the final, which was played as a single match, if the score was level at the end of normal time, extra time was played, followed by a penalty shoot-out if the score was still level.

 The mechanism of the draws for each round was as follows: